Does The Sun Rotate Clockwise Or Counterclockwise

 Rotation Rates at Different Latitudes

 One of the key findings in solar physics is that the sun's rotation rate varies with latitude.
-The equatorial regions rotate faster than the polar regions.
+On top of that, the equatorial regions rotate faster than the polar regions.
 This differential rotation has significant implications for the sun's magnetic field and its activity cycle.

 • Equatorial Rotation: The sun's equator rotates approximately once every 25 days.